circleci/circleci-docs/jekyll/_docs/enterprise/docker-install.md

 * Services box - an instance that is always-on and used as the web server.
 The GitHub App domain name needs to map to this instance.
 * A pool of builder machines.
 You can have a least one for normal operations, but you can provision as many builders as your scale demands.

-Both boxes need to be Trusty 14.04 and can run on any hypervisor.

 ### 1. Services instance